benjaminoakes/tiny-tiny-nas/README.md

 Sideloaded NAS features for MIPS-based embedded Linux (tested with Actiontec C1000A router).

+**Update (March 2019):** A firmware update makes `sh` now require a login with an unknown password.
+I'm archiving this repository as a result, but the content will remain here for historical purposes.

 This project started because I found out my Actiontec C1000A router had an unused, "unsupported" USB3 port.
 Turns out it's running Linux, grants root access, and can mount attached USB storage just fine -- if coaxed.

 It's a really tiny box!
 It's an embedded system without a ton of resources to spare, but it takes almost no power, would be left running all day anyway, and can do some useful tasks.